-Grazing - Properly prescribed, the effect of this removal of vegetation increases the vigor of the grassland by stimulating the tillering and growth of desired species of grasses and forbs and reducing the abundance of targeted species such as cool season exotic grasses, woody species, noxious weeds, invasive species, and/or cattails.
+Grazing (Cooperative) - Properly prescribed, the effect of this removal of vegetation increases the vigor of the grassland, stimulates the growth of desired species of grass and forbs, and reduced the abundance of targeted species such as cool season exotics, woody species, noxious weeds or invasive species to cattails.
+Prescribed grazing is usually of short duration and enhanced, diverse, and vigorous grassland habitat are the end result.

 During periods of normal precipitation, regrowth following grazing activities usually occurs within a single growing season.
 While typically small in relation to the larger grazing unit, areas with heavy livestock concentrations (e.g., watering areas, mineral block sites) may require 2-3 years to fully recover from the impacts of grazing.
 Over time, a strategic prescribed grazing program could effectively alter species composition and improve overall plant diversity.
 Disturbance of grassland habitats is essential to maintain plant vigor and reduce infestations of noxious weeds.